VincentH-Net/CSharpForMarkup/README.md

 ># CSharpForMarkup is incorporated in Xamarin Forms 4.6!
 >Thanks everyone for supporting the [Spec CSharpForMarkup PR on the Xamarin Forms repo](https://github.com/xamarin/Xamarin.Forms/pull/8342)!
 >
->The PR received an unprecedented **200+** positive reactions (the nr 2 most popular Forms PR *ever* received 40) and was merged into the Xamarin.Forms.Core 4.6 package as the `Xamarin.Forms.Markup` namespace.
+>The PR received an unprecedented **200+** positive reactions (the nr 2 most popular Forms PR *ever* received just 40) and was merged into the Xamarin.Forms.Core 4.6 package in the `Xamarin.Forms.Markup` namespace.
 >It is available in the current Xamarin Forms prerelease NuGet as an experimental feature.
 The documentation for the feature, which is called **"C# Markup"**, can be found in the PR description.
 > It be published under https://docs.microsoft.com/en-us/xamarin/xamarin-forms when 4.6 goes stable.
 >